Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 - `defaultValue` - An optional parameter, the field data's default value, if the inherited value doesn't exist.

 ### flushSaveData(name:String):Void
-Saves the applied changes from the save game data, updates it's content with new values.
+Saves the applied changes from the save game data, updates its content with new values.

 - `name` - The specified save game data to save its applied changes.